-Leaders today have a long list of challenges: From engaging their workforce to creating the right culture.
-What is required of leaders today is very different from the past.
-Planning and monitoring used to be enough to be successful; nowadays other skills are necessary to lead: interpersonal skills, negotiation skills, coaching skills, among others.
+Manufacturing leaders today have a long list of challenges, from engaging their workforce to creating the right culture.
+What is required of manufacturing leaders today is very different from in the past.
+Planning and monitoring used to be enough to be successful; nowadays, other skills are necessary to lead, such as interpersonal skills, negotiation skills, coaching skills, and others.

-Here is a list of principles that will help you be a more effective leader:
+Here is a list of principles that will help you to become a more effective manufacturing leader:

 - Be transparent – Always share the information you have available with your team.
 They will thank you for it.
 Trust issues can develop if your team discovers that you withheld valuable information from them.

 - Be authentic – People appreciate a leader that states the facts as he/she sees them.
-No one wants to get a diverted version of reality.
+No one wants to be presented with a diverted version of reality.

 - Lead by example – Whether you are aware or not, your team knows your every move.
 Each interaction is an opportunity to either build or lose trust, credibility, and respect.